 To define the static semantics, the definition of a type environment should be revised first.
 In TFAE, type environments store the types of variables.
 They are finite partial functions from identifiers to types.
 In TVFAE, type environments have more things to do.
 They have to store the information about user-defined types.
 The type checking process uses the information.
 Let Γ be the type environment when type $t = x_1@\tau_1 + x_2@\tau_2$ in e is type-checked.
 Adding the information of e to Γ yields $\Gamma[t:\{(x_1,\tau_1),(x_2,\tau_2)\}]$.
 The variants are elements of a set since the order between them is unimportant.
 We will write e to denote e to denote e to denote e to denote to include e to the sake of intuitive notation.
 The domain of a type environment now needs to include e to which is a type identifier.
-Also, the codomain has to contain e to the power set of e to the revised definition.
-Note that e (e) denotes the power set of e.
+Also, the codomain has to contain e to the power set of e.